Skytils/SkytilsMod/OPEN_SOURCE_SOFTWARE.md

 # Open Source Software

-Skytils would not be possible without the following open source software:
+Sharttils would not be possible without the following open source software:

 Software | License
 ------------ | -------------